-How do I reset my breaker when it has tripped off?
+How do I reset my breaker after it has tripped?

 First, disconnect any additional devices that may have caused the breaker to overload and trip.
 Breakers are mechanical devices and must be turned all the way off before turning back on.
 Remember this is a mechanical device, so this may require several attempts.
 If this fails to reset the breaker, there may be a more severe problem.
 Call Electric Today at 813-653-4221.